lechaim/landing-page/README.md

 # landing-page
-A page created from scratch using HTML &amp; CSS
+A page created from scratch using HTML & CSS.